andrewgkew/kong-ai-auto-rollback/README.md

 Click in the PR, check the change, merge it and your traffic will start to work again.

 BOSH!
 Your configuration has been rolled back by the Kong Agentic AI Agent

-## Current Limitations
-One limitation I have noticed while testing was the Claude token limits.
-What I found was I kept getting rate limited when my AI Agent made calls to the LLM.
-This seemed to fix itself I think when some of the calls could be cached as the data was not changing.

-A possible solution is to get the limits increased or use another LLM like AWS Bedrock,